-Although the file appears to have been created for Windows 7, I have tried this in my Windows 10 v1709 PC, and it worked just fine.
-So I believe it should work on Windows 8.1/8 as well.
+Although the file appears to have been created for Windows 7, I have tried this in my Windows 10 PC, and it worked just fine.

-So if you wish to disable auto arrange in a folder, download this file, unzip it and double-click on the .bat file to run it.
+So if you wish to disable auto arrange in a folder, first reset the Folder View to default and then download this file, unzip it.
+Right-click on the .bat file and select Run as Administrator.
 But before you do this, you should create a system restore point first, just in case you need to or want to go back.

 Do remember to right-click inside the folder, select View and then unselect Auto arrange.

 UPDATE: Please read the comments.
 This does not seem to be working in recent versions of Windows 10 and Windows 11.
 So if you are facing problems, best to restore your PC back to the system restore point you created before you applied this tweak.